seclerp/seclerp/README.md

 ### Hi there 👋

-I'm Andrew, a software engineer mainly interested in programming languages tooling creation.
+I'm Andrii, a software engineer mainly interested in programming languages tooling creation.

 Actively contributing to different developer tools in my spare time.